jeremysrand/abCalc/README.md

 1. Somehow copy the files to your //GS.
 Depending on whether you are using a real machine or an emulator, your approach here may be different.
+2. Find this line in your ORCACDefs/scrap.h file: extern pascal void PutScrap(unsigned Longint, Word, Pointer) inline(0x0C16,dispatcher);
+and change it to
+    extern pascal void PutScrap(LongWord, Word, Pointer) inline(0x0C16,dispatcher);
+This is a bug in the headers which causes ORCA/C to generate the wrong output.
-2. Once you have the files, you should first execute "dmake fixfiles".
+3. Once you have the files, you should first execute "dmake fixfiles".
 This makes sure all files have the right file types.
-3. Execute "dmake"
+4. Execute "dmake"

 When done, you will have two binaries.
 The abCalc binary is a shell command you can use from GNO/ME.
 And abCalcNDA is a new desk accessory which you can use from within GS/OS applications.